timbray/quamina/PATTERNS.md

 {"alpha": {"beta": [1]}}
 ```

+### Numeric Values

+It would be convenient if Quamina knew, for matching purposes, that 35,
+35.00, and 3.5e1 were all the same number.

+In many cases, Quamina can manage this.
+Specifically, for numbers that:

+* are between -5.0e9 and 5.0e9 inclusive.
+* have five or fewer fractional digits.

+Numbers which do not meet these criteria will be treated as strings, which
+usually produces good results.

 ## Extended Patterns
 An **Extended Pattern** **MUST** be a JSON object containing
 a single field whose name is called the **Pattern Type**.